bekah-murphy/activity-tracker/README.md

 ## Steps:

-### Run docker compose from file
+- Start elasticsearch in Docker container

     docker-compose up

-### Start the activity tracking service spring boot application by running the main class in ActivitySpringBootApplication
+- Start the activity tracking service spring boot application by running the main class in ActivitySpringBootApplication

-### Execute an HTTP Request to Activity Service.
+- Execute an HTTP Request to Activity Service.
 Please reference api.http and execute the desired curl commands to test the local environment.

 Create Activity Request: